SAP-samples/xsc-cap-migration/supportedFeatures.md

     - Setting up build configuration
     - Configuring comments

-**HANA native artifacts**
+**HANA native artifacts:**

 such as `hdbtable`, `hdbcalculationviews`, `hdbview`, and `hdbfunctions` are not directly read by CDS.
 Make the Object Known to CDS, proxy files are created with certain limitations.
   _For more information, refer to the [SAP CAP Documentation](https://help.sap.com/docs/HANA_Cloud)._

 **HANA Native Artifact Conversion: .hdbdd to CAP CDS**